How to Buy

 When will Manifold Release 9 be Available?

-Release 9 is available now as a pre-release build with official production issued in January, 2018.
+Right now.
 You can buy a Release 9 license on the Online Store right now and be running Release 9 within minutes.
-Release 9 licenses sold beginning in December, 2017, are full Release 9 licenses that authorize use of all Release 9 pre-release builds, all Cutting Edge Release 9 builds, the official release published in January, and all free Release 9 updates from January into the future.
+All Release 9 licenses are full-power licenses that authorize use of all Release 9 pre-release builds, all Cutting Edge Release 9 builds, all official releases, and all free Release 9 updates to come.

 What is the status of Radian Studio?

 Radian Studio is the spatial data engineering product built on the Radian engine and released in early 2017.
 It's a perfect product for DBMS-centric users who need Radian power for their spatial data engineering.
 In the second half of 2017 in a series of community-driven "Manifold Future" builds the Radian Studio product morphed into Manifold Release 9 as hundreds of more GIS-centric improvements were added.
 Release 9 now is a superset of Radian Studio, a tremendously improved product that includes all Radian Studio spatial engineering features plus many hundreds more GUI and other features essential to GIS.
 Radian Studio has been deprecated in favor of Release 9.
 If you have a Radian Studio license you should take advantage of special offers to trade in your Radian Studio license for a Release 9 license.